bwillis/versioncake/README.md

 version, in this case posts/show.v2.json.jbuilder.

 ### Client requests

-When a client requests a version it will automatically receieve the view of the latest supported version.
+When a client requests a version it will automatically receive the view of the latest supported version.
 The client can also request for a specific version based on an HTTP Header version.